asaadsaad/CS571-Workshop-React/README.md

 * Name (Input) with the placeholder 'name'.
 * Email (Input) with the placeholder 'email'.
 * ID (text): It is a random number that is changed every 5 seconds.
 * Submit (button): When hitting the submit button, the email should be verified to be unique and saved in a global state and `LocalStorage`.
-After successful submission the application will switch to display `List Students` Component.
+After successful submission the application will switch to display `List Students` component.

 `List Students`: To list all students.
 * Display a table that contains student names and emails (from state) with a button to delete every student.